GruberQZ/basic-trading/README.md

 # basic-trading
-Testing Blockchain
+Testing Blockchain on Bluemix

 Based on IBM Blockchain Marbles Tutorial

+## Warning
+The params.chaincodeID.name property that is used in the examples below is likely out of date.
+Contact the author for the updated chaincodeID.
 # Usage
 This section breaks chaincode operations into sections based on their type and their usage.
 To use these commands, edit the "ctorMsg" property of the JSON object that is sent to /chaincode.
 Arguments to functions are always passed in as a string array.
 ## Query
 The "method" property in the JSON object that is sent to /chaincode for operations in this section should be set to "query".
 ### Read a variable from the chaincode state